Why the Basketball Academy was created

 - Many of the students that have taken part have learned new skills and gone on to college.

-- Scholar athletes are awarded savings bonds for outstanding academic achievement.
+- Scholar athletes are awarded gift cards for outstanding academic achievement.

 - More than 12,350 students have participated.